Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You’ve seen the reasons your personal loans are rejected, so how do you avoid these?

 - Check the credit requirements.
 You should check what credit rating your lender requires, and then see if you meet them.
 If you’re required to have good credit, it usually means you can’t have negative listings on your file.
 If you’re unsure, it’s best to ask the lender before you apply.
 Some lenders state on their website that they welcome applicants that have a bad credit history.
 They discuss the issues that have shown up on your credit file with you and look at your current income and financial standing to determine your creditworthiness.
 This may mean you can get approved, but you are likely to have a higher interest rate than someone with good or excellent credit history.

 - Ensure your loan purpose is allowed.
 Check with the lender to see if your loan purpose is okay.
 Often a personal loan can be used for just about anything, such as paying for a holiday, renovating your home, medical costs or to consolidate debt.
 If you want to take out a secured personal loan there will be more restrictions, and if your loan purpose is for something that’s deemed risky, unethical or illegal, you will face problems in getting approval.

 - Verify your details.
-Double-check your details and information before you submit your application so the lender has no reason to reject your application.
+Double-check your details and information before you submit your application so the lender doesn’t need to ask for more information.
 Is your application filled out entirely?
 Have you provided all the correct information?
 If this is not complete, it may lead to your personal loan rejected.
 Lying on an application about your income, debts or employer will not work in your favour.

-- Check you meet the employment requirements.
+- Check you meet the employment and income requirements?
 Do you need to have been in your role for a certain amount of time?
 Do you need to be receiving a regular income into your bank account?
 Check what the lender requires of your employment and ensure you meet it.
 They may want to contact your company to confirm your employment status, especially if you haven’t been in your role long, so let them know in advance to expect a call.

 - Don’t hold more loans than you can afford.
 In short, lenders want to lend you money.
 The main reason they won’t is if you have a number of loans already and they don’t think you can pay them back.
 You could look at consolidating your loans or paying back some of them before applying for a new one.